“The life of the law has not been logic: it has been experience.”

 I’m a lawyer specializing in investigations and litigation.
 I studied cognitive science, symbolic systems, and philosophy of mind.

-I started LegalRealist to test AI claims against real legal problems by scraping public data and vibe coding.
+I started LegalRealist to test AI claims against real legal problems.
+I write the code and run the analysis myself, for better or worse.

 Contact#